How to structure your site architecture for SEO

 Learn how to structure affiliate site architecture for SEO with clear topic silos, internal linking, URL standards, and indexation controls that improve crawl efficiency, topical relevance, and landing page performance.

-How do I structure the architecture or my affiliate site for SEO?
+How do I structure the architecture of my affiliate site for SEO?

-This article explains how to structure site architecture for SEO with a focus on casino affiliate websites and the marketing teams that operate them.
-Clear information architecture improves crawlability, reinforces topical authority, and supports conversion-focused landing flows — all of which contribute to sustainable organic traffic and better affiliate performance over time.
+This article explains how to structure site architecture for SEO, with a focus on casino affiliate websites and the marketing teams that operate them.
+Strong information architecture helps search engines crawl the right pages, makes topic relationships easier to understand, and supports cleaner paths from informational content to conversion-focused landing pages.

-The guidance below targets affiliates and digital marketers working on content strategy, site migrations, and technical optimisation, not consumers or gambling behaviour.
+The guidance below is intended for affiliates and digital marketers working on content strategy, site migrations, and technical optimization.
+It is not consumer gambling advice and does not promote gambling behavior.

 Foundations: What is site architecture and why it matters